 The Actual to Expected ratio is a measure of how well the model has behaved compared to experience.
-This ratio was computed for the life settlement portfolios underlying Class A and Class B Shares.
-A key issue with this exercise is the concentration of all Share Classes in certain policies with larger face values.
+This ratio was computed for the life settlement portfolios underlying Class A Shares.
+A key issue with this exercise is the concentration of the shares in certain policies with larger face values.
 This generates an imbedded volatility in the actual maturity outcomes compared to statistical projections.
 To circumvent this imbalance, the actuaries have calculated the Actual to Expected ratio to measure the model's performance while limiting the maximum exposure of the portfolio to any life insurance policy.
-L&E sets its model such as the Actual to Expected of the portfolio from 2010 to 2020 is 97% (2010 to 2019: 98%) for the Life Settlement and 102% for HIV from 2012 to 2020 (2010 to 2019: 110%).
+L&E sets its model such as the Actual to Expected of the portfolio from 2010 to 2021 is 101% (2010 to 2020: 97%) for the Life Settlement and 107% for HIV from 2012 to 2021 (2010 to 2020: 102%).

-L&E report an actual to expect of 71% for Life Settlement and 81% for HIV in 2020 for all classes.
+L&E report an actual to expect of 150% for Life Settlement and 94% for HIV in 2021 for the share class.